Giulia Aprile

 Giulia Aprile (born 11 October 1995) is an Italian middle-distance runner who competed at one edition of the IAAF World Cross Country Championships at senior level (2017).

 Biography

 She won seven national championships at individual senior level.
 She also was finalist at the 2017 European Athletics U23 Championships.

 Achievements

 National titles

-SAhe has won six national titles at individual senior level.
+She has won 7 national titles at individual senior level.